rails/rails/guides/source/api_app.md

 when configuring Active Record.

-**The short version is**: you may not have thought about which parts of Rails are still applicable even if you remove the view layer, but the answer turns out to be most of it.
+**The short version is**: you may not have thought about which parts of Rails is still applicable even if you remove the view layer, but the answer turns out to be most of it.

 The Basic Configuration